 Prospective students applying for part-time or full-time undergraduate programs of study in day or evening classes must file a complete undergraduate application.
 The \$55 nonrefundable application fee should be in the form of a check or money order payable to "The California State University" or by credit card if submitting the online application, and may not be transferred or used to apply to another term.
-An alternate campus and major may be indicated on the application, but applicants should list as an alternate campus only a CSU campus that also offers the major.
-Generally, an alternate major will be considered at the first choice campus before an application is redirected to an alternate choice campus.
+An alternate major may be indicated on the application.
 The applications of persons denied admission to an impacted and/or closed campus may be re-routed to another campus at no cost, but only if the applicant is CSU eligible.